Studying Nutrition and Exercise as Medicine at Salford

 Did you know?

-This course has received positive feedback with an overall student satisfaction score of 94%.
-98% of recent graduates said they were satisfied with the learning opportunities on the course and the teaching on the course received a 96% satisfaction score (University of Salford analysis of unpublished 2020 NSS data).
+This course has received positive feedback with 94% of students satisfied with the teaching on the course and 100% of recent graduates said the staff were good at explaining things (University of Salford analysis of unpublished 2022 NSS data).

 What connections to industry do you have?